Jayesh-Tailor/SNW_GAME/README.md

 The computer will choose randomly any option above these three, and you have to choose yors.

-This repo has 2 files one is with a regular fundamental ligic approach, and another one is on a the pattern observed.
+This repo has three files two is with a regular fundamental ligic approach using C++ and Python, and another one is on a the pattern observed from the brute force approach.